EZZY619/EZZY619/README.md

 - **Tools**: Jupyter, Tableau, TensorFlow, Scikit-Learn, Pandas, NumPy

 ### 🧠 Experience:
-- Presented research and projects to over **150+ audiences**—refining my ability to communicate complex ideas.
+- Presented research and projects to over **150+ audiences**, and at conferences, refining my ability to communicate complex ideas.
 - **AI & IoT Projects**: Worked on building intelligent systems and exploring IoT’s impact on daily life.
 - **Data Analytics Projects**: Gained insights into various datasets to create actionable visualizations and predictions.